vantuan88291/react-native-geofencing-unlimited/README.md

       [
         "react-native-geofencing-unlimited",
         {
-          "locationAlwaysAndWhenInUsePermission": "Allow $(PRODUCT_NAME) to use your location to notify you when you arrive.", "isAndroidBackgroundLocationEnabled": true
+          "locationAlwaysAndWhenInUsePermission": "Allow $(PRODUCT_NAME) to use your location to notify you when you arrive."
         }
       ]
     ]